TheEmptynessProject/Discord-Bot/README.md

 # Discord Bots

 This repository contains two unique and feature-rich Discord bots: **i.am.prime** and **quantum.byte**.
 Below is a breakdown of their commands and capabilities:
+Sadly both outdated due to the discord.js updates, still runnable with the correct version

 ## i.am.prime Bot
 A versatile bot that allows you to interact with emotes, games, server management, and more.
 Some key features include: